HillelCharbit/NLP-anomalydetector/README.md

 ### Anomaly Detection

-Use the suggested datasets or any binary labeled anomaly time series CSV file.
+In order to use the future anomaly detection pipeline you can run the `anomaly_detection/structured_pipeline.iphynb` notebook.
+It is possible to use the suggested stock datasets or any binary labeled anomaly time series CSV file.

+The following hyperparameters can be adjusted: The predictive window, the model size, size of context(historical data).

 ### Normalization Techniques